 2.2 Fitted Values

-Within each terminal node, the tree will compute the mean of all πt values.
-This mean will be the fitted value for each observation in that node, and therefore the predicted value for any observation in the test set which happens to satisfy the filters above.
+Within each terminal node, the tree will compute the sample mean of all πt values.
+This sample mean will be the fitted value for each observation in that node, and therefore the predicted value for any observation in the test set which happens to satisfy the filters above.
 For each tree, the predicted πt value for the next period’s observation will be equal to the mean of the πt values of observations at the leaf which the next period’s observation would occupy (if the current period’s values were lagged, so that the current πt becomes πt-1 in the next period, etc.).
 In the random forest, the predicted πt value for a new observation will depend on the predictions generated by each of the trees in the forest.
 Each tree will generate a single prediction for the next period πt value.
-The forest’s prediction will be the mean of those predictions.
+The forest’s prediction will be the sample mean of those predictions.

 2.3 Parameters

-As mentioned above, the depth of each tree (i.e., the number of splits which generate a typical leaf) is generally limited by some imposed parameter.
+As mentioned above, the depth of each tree (i.e., the number of splits which generate a typical leaf) is generally limited by some user-imposed parameter.
 In the case of the “base” forest, I impose a minimum leaf size of 10 observations, in addition to a fractional penalty.
 The 10-observation limit seems to be a large enough minimum to avoid potential overfitting, but a small enough minimum (in a dataset of 733 observations) to allow for some diversity.
 The choice of a 10-observation minimum is admittedly arbitrary (why not 9 or 11?) but is reasonable for the “base” forest.

 The minimum leaf size restricts the depth of the tree in conjunction with a penalty term.
 Each split in the tree is performed in order to minimize the sum of squared errors on the tree’s fit.
 A penalty requires that each split reduce the sum of squared errors by a certain amount, either by an absolute amount or by an amount relative to the previous sum of squared errors at the parent node (i.e., a fractional penalty).